GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 ### Prerequisites
 * create an asciinema account using email at [asccinema.org](https://asciinema.org/login/new)
+* clone the repository to your local machine: https://github.com/GMS6804-master/bioconductor_microbiome/tree/main
-* navigate to the your project directory: ~/path/to/project/
+* navigate to the directory: ~/path/to/repository/
 <!-- blank line -->
 ----
 <!-- blank line -->